aristanetworks/avd/docs/howto/connected_endpoints/README.md

 ### Port-channel not forming

-**Issue**: Port-channel is configured but not forming between switches.
+**Issue**: Port-channel is configured but not forming between server and switches.

 **Solution**: